Are you interested in generating power from solar, wind or another renewable energy source at your home or business? Learn more below.

 - Register for My Account to view your past energy use and identify your energy needs

 When you are ready to proceed, find an installer.
-The Idaho Office of Energy and Mineral Resources has a list of installers.
 Idaho Power recommends getting three bids and verifying the installer’s estimates with the information provided above.